serztle/timeq/README.md

 * Each item payload might be at most 64M.
 * Each bucket can be at most 2^63 bytes in size.
 * Using priority keys close to the integer limits is most certainly a bad idea.
+* When a bucket was created with a specific `BucketFunc` it cannot be changed later.
+  `timeq` will error out in this case and the queue needs to be migrated.
+  If this turns out as a practical issue we could implement an automated migration path.

 ### Data Layout